 Smoked Buffalo Turkey Dip

-- 3 cups leftover smoked turkey shredded (go ahead and use roasted turkey or leftover shredded chicken.
+- 3 cups leftover smoked turkey, shredded (can use roasted turkey or shredded chicken.
 But the smoked flavor is unbeatable!)

 - 4 oz half a packet light cream cheese, softened

 - ½ cup Frank's RedHot (hot sauce.
 No substitutions.
 It has to be Franks!)